BSA A7/A10: Bert Hopwood, Herbert Perkins

 Whenever practicable, owners are advised to check the alignment of the clutch sprocket and engine sprocket.
 Various clutches from across the BSA-Triumph range can be coaxed into an A10, and often have been.
 But mainshafts across the models are of different length, and different spacers and hub adapters are needed to get the primary chain running straight and smooth.

-The gears are reasonably quick and engage faster than a couple of teenagers on a hot date.
+The gears are reasonably quick (by Old Brit standards) and engage faster than a couple of teenagers on a hot date.
 There's the usual first gear clunk, and occasionally you experience a hint of vagueness between ratios.
 But nothing significant.
 BSA designed well and built well, and as the miles roll by you soon get into the rhythm and leave your right foot to do what it wants to do in its own good time.